-At least 16 feared dead after boat capsizes near Vijayawada in Andhra Pradesh
+At least 18 dead after boat capsizes near Vijayawada in Andhra Pradesh

 State Home Minister N Chinnarajappa said 11 bodies had been recovered and 20 people rescued, so far.

-At least 16 people are feared dead after a boat capsized in the Krishna river in Ibrahimpatnam near Andhra Pradesh’s Vijayawada on Sunday evening, The Indian Express reported.
+At least 18 people died after a boat capsized in the Krishna river in Ibrahimpatnam near Andhra Pradesh’s Vijayawada on Sunday evening.
 Several injured have been admitted to the Andhra Hospital in Vijayawada.

 Seven people are still missing, PTI quoted unidentified police officers as saying.
-State Home Minister N Chinnarajappa said 11 bodies had been recovered and 20 people rescued, so far.
+State Home Minister N Chinnarajappa told The Indian Express that 11 bodies had been recovered and 20 people rescued, so far.

 The vessel capsized minutes before it was to reach the jetty in Vijayawada.
 “We don’t know yet how many people were on the boat, but those who were rescued said there were 38 people,” Chinnarajappa told the The Indian Express.
 “Some eight families of members of the Ongole Walking Club had hired the boat.”